apache/flink/docs/apis/dataset_transformations.md

 ### Hash-Partition

 Hash-partitions a DataSet on a given key.
-Keys can be specified as key expressions or field position keys (see [Reduce examples](#reduce-on-grouped-dataset) for how to specify keys).
+Keys can be specified as position keys, expression keys, and key selector functions (see [Reduce examples](#reduce-on-grouped-dataset) for how to specify keys).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">